dansmyers/IntroToCS-Spring-2021/Labs/5-CYOA.md

 IF is kind of a weird genre.
 It's both totally unpopular and extremely popular at the same time.
 There are still writers creating interesting parser-based IF in the style of the early text adventure games: Modern IF in this style is often experimental or socially-conscious.
 Basically none of that crosses over to the commerical gaming market.
 On the other hand, there is huge genre of visual novel games, dating sims, and other text-and-image games that have achieved widespread popularity, even if they often get tagged as "casual" or "romance" games.

+While I'm certainly **not** a connosieur of the form, many of these games are gloriously weird.

 <img src="https://hips.hearstapps.com/digitalspyuk.cdnds.net/14/25/gaming-hatoful-boyfriend-screenshot-2_1.jpg" width="60%" />

 *Hatoful Boyfriend*, the dating sim game where the guys you're trying to date just happen to be pigeons.

 <img src="https://i.pcmag.com/imagery/articles/03vQmmuNtMgqoVDDHYMhunN-1.1569489919.fit_lim.png" width="60%" />

 *I Love You, Colonel Sanders*, the KFC-themed dating simulator.
+Notice me, Colonel *senpai*!

 ## Example